matthew-scherf/Only-One/README.md

 The conditioned realm exhibits three fundamental qualities or modes.
 Sattva is equilibrium, clarity, luminosity—the quality of still water reflecting clearly.
 Rajas is activity, passion, turbulence—churning motion.
 Tamas is inertia, darkness, obscuration—the quality of stagnation.

 Every conditioned entity manifests through these guṇas in varying proportions.
 A crystal exemplifies sattva; fire exemplifies rajas; stone exemplifies tamas.
-Thoughts, emotions, objects—all are weavings of these three strands.
+Thoughts, emotions, objects, all are weavings of these three strands.
 But the Absolute itself is nirguṇa, beyond all qualities.
-The subject—what you truly are—doesn't possess sattva, rajas, or tamas.
-These qualities appear in the phenomenal display, not in the witness.
+The subject—what you truly are—doesn't possess sattva, rajas, or tamas as these qualities appear in the phenomenal display, not in the witness.

 **The Denial of Causation: Ajātivāda**

-Here's where the system makes perhaps its most radical claim: causation doesn't exist.
-Events succeed one another in time, but nothing actually causes anything else.
+The system states that causation doesn't exist, that events succeed one another in time, but nothing actually causes anything else.
 The billiard ball doesn't cause the second ball to move; both movements are independent spontaneous arisings in consciousness.

-This isn't mere philosophical wordplay.
-The distinction is between temporal succession (which is apparent) and causal power (which the system denies exists).
-We say "the match caused the fire," but more precisely: the match-striking appears, then the fire appears.
+This is a clear distinction between temporal succession (which is apparent) and causal power (which the system denies exists).
+We say "the match caused the fire," but more precisely the match-striking appears, then the fire appears.
 Both are conditioned manifestations grounded directly in the Absolute, not in each other.

 Why deny causation?
-Because causation implies real power, real change, real efficacy—which would make the phenomenal world substantially real rather than merely apparent.
-The world of change is the world of appearance; true reality (the Absolute) neither changes nor acts.
+Because causation implies real power, real change, real efficacy—which would make the phenomenal world substantially real, rather than merely apparent, when the world of change is the world of appearance, and true reality (the Absolute) neither changes nor acts.

 **The Ego-Fiction: Ahaṃkāra**

-What we normally call "I" is not the true Self but an appearance of self—the ego.
+What we normally call "I" is not the true Self but an appearance of self, what is commonly referreed to as the "ego".
 This is perhaps the subtlest and most important distinction.
 The ego is the sense of being a particular, limited person: "I am John, I was born, I will die, I am happy or sad, I succeed or fail."

 The formal system distinguishes the apparent subject (ego) from the true subject (Ātman).
-The ego arises as a conditioned entity—it has properties, changes over time, is phenomenal.
-But the true "You" is the Absolute itself—unconditioned, unchanging, property-less.
+The ego arises as a conditioned entity—it has properties, changes over time, is phenomenal, where as the true "You" is the Absolute itself which is unconditioned, unchanging, property-less.
 The mistake is identifying with the ego rather than recognizing it as one more appearance in awareness.

-This is superimposition—adhyāsa—mistaking one thing for another, like mistaking the rope for a snake.
-The ego is the rope-snake of selfhood: apparently real, functionally operative in the phenomenal world, but ultimately unreal.
+This is superimposition (adhyāsa—mistaking one thing for another), like mistaking the rope for a snake.
+The ego is the rope-snake of selfhood, apparently real, functionally operative in the phenomenal world, but ultimately unreal.

 ## **The Complete Picture**

-Put all these pieces together and you have the full Advaita vision:

-Reality is a single, absolute consciousness—call it Brahman, call it pure existence-awareness.
+Put all these pieces together and you have the full Advaita vision.
+Reality is a single, absolute consciousness, call it Brahman, call it pure existence/awareness.
 This doesn't change, isn't born, doesn't die, has no qualities, exists nowhere and nowhen because it transcends space and time entirely.

-Through an apparent (not real) transformation, this appears as the phenomenal world—a world apparently made of things in time and space, apparently involving causation and change, apparently containing separate subjects and objects.
+Through an apparent (not real) transformation, this appears as the phenomenal world, a world apparently made of things in time and space, apparently involving causation and change, apparently containing separate subjects and objects.
 Within this appearance, there are layers of manifestation (the sheaths), modes of quality (the guṇas), a sense of individual selfhood (the ego), and the conviction that things really cause other things (causation).

-But none of this is ultimately real.
-Not illusion in the sense of hallucination—the world appears, functions, can be navigated.
-But illusion in the sense that its nature is radically misunderstood when taken as substantially real rather than as appearance.
+But none of this is ultimately real, bu not illusion in the sense of hallucination.
+The world appears, functions, can be navigated.
+It is an illusion in the sense that its nature is radically misunderstood when taken as substantially real, rather than as appearance.

-And you—what you most fundamentally are—are not located within this appearance at all.
-You are the reality in which it appears: the unchanging ground, the absolute consciousness, the sole true existence.
+And you, meaning what you most fundamentally are, are not located within this appearance at all.
+You are the reality in which it appears, the unchanging ground, the absolute consciousness, the sole true existence.
 Everything else is you appearing to yourself as if you were many, as if you were changing, as if you were limited.

 The entire system is logically consistent because it maintains a strict distinction between two levels: the absolute (pāramārthika) and the apparent (vyāvahārika).
 No contradiction arises because claims made at one level don't conflict with claims made at the other.
-The Absolute doesn't change—and the world changes.
+The Absolute doesn't change but the world changes.
 Both are true at their respective levels.
-You are everything—and you appear as something particular.
+You are everything, and you appear as something particular.
 Again, both true, no contradiction.

 ---